ketanhdoshi/ketanhdoshi.github.io/_posts/2021-05-27-Batch-Norm-Why.md

 If you would like to read more about this, please see my [article](https://ketanhdoshi.github.io/Optimizer-Techniques/) on neural network Optimizers that explains this in more detail, and how different Optimizer algorithms have evolved to tackle these challenges.

-What Batch Norm does is to smoothen the loss landscape substantially by changing the distribution of the network's weights.
+The paper proposes that what Batch Norm does is to smoothen the loss landscape substantially by changing the distribution of the network's weights.
 This means that gradient descent can confidently take a step in a direction knowing that it will not find abrupt disruptions along the way.
 It can thus take larger steps by using a bigger learning rate.

 To investigate this theory, the paper conducted an experiment to analyze the loss landscape of a model during training.
 We'll try and visualize this with a simple example.

-Let's say that we have a simple network with two parameters (w1 and w2).
+Let's say that we have a simple network with two weight parameters (w1 and w2).
 The values of these weights can be shown on a 2D surface, with one axis for each weight.
 Each combination of weight values correspond to a point on this 2D plane.

-??
-At a certain iteration 't' during training, the two weights are at point Pt.
-The network now calculates the gradient of the loss with respect to each weight.
-It then takes a step along the direction of that gradient by updating the weights and moving to point P_t+1.
-We then repeat the process and move to point P_t+2. ??

 As the weights change during training, we move to another point on this surface.
 Hence one can plot the trajectory of the weights over the training iterations.

 Note that the picture below displays only the weight values at each point.
-To visualize the loss, imagine a 3D surface, with a third axis for the loss coming out of the paper.
+To visualize the loss, imagine a 3D surface, with a third axis for the loss coming out of the page.
 If we measured and plotted the loss for all the different combinations of weights, the shape of that loss curve is called the loss landscape.

 ![]({{ site.baseurl }}/assets/images/BatchNorm/Smooth-1.png)
-* (Image by Author)*
+*(Image by Author)*

 The goal of the experiment was to examine the loss landscape, by measuring what the Loss and Gradient would look like at different points if we kept moving in the same direction.
 They measured this with and without Batch Norm, to see what effect Batch Norm had.

-So, starting from Pt, it took a single step forward with some learning rate to reach a next point P_t+1.
-Then it went back to Pt and repeated the step with a different learning rate.
+let's say that at some iteration 't' during training it is at point Pt.
+It evaluates the loss and the gradient at Pt.
+Then, starting from that point, it it takes a single step forward with some learning rate to reach a next point P_t+1.
+Then it does a rewind back to Pt and repeats the step with a higher learning rate.

 In other words, it tried three different alternatives by taking three different-sized steps (blue, green and pink arrows) along the gradient direction, using three different learning rates.
 That brought us to three different next points for P_t+1.
-Then, at each of those P_t+1 points, it measured the loss and gradient.
+Then, at each of those P_t+1 points, it measured the new loss and gradient.

-After this it repeated all three steps for the same network with Batch Norm.
+After this it repeated all three steps for the same network, but with Batch Norm included.

 ![]({{ site.baseurl }}/assets/images/BatchNorm/Smooth-2.png)
 * (Image by Author)*

 Now we can plot the loss at each of those P_t+1 points (blue, green and pink) just in that single direction.
-The bumpy red curve shows the loss without Batch Norm and the smooth yellow curve shows the loss with Batch Norm.
+The bumpy red curve shows the loss without Batch Norm and the smooth declining yellow curve shows the loss with Batch Norm.

 ![]({{ site.baseurl }}/assets/images/BatchNorm/Smooth-3.png)
 * (Image by Author)*